Liu-group/AutoSolvate/docs/tutorialGUI.rst

 After a few seconds, you will see a diaglog window pop up with the message to show the generation has finished.

 .. image:: _images/tutorial1_10.png
-   :width: 800
+   :width: 400

-At the same time, in the original terminal where you launched AutoSolvate, you will see information about each step of the structure and force field genearation
+At the same time, in the original terminal where you launched AutoSolvate, and you will see information about each step of the structure and force field genearation

 .. image:: _images/tutorial1_11.png
    :width: 800